Skip to content

 The forms get filed with the probate court clerk.
 Bring the original forms and 2 copies of each form.

-Filing fee gets paid to the court.
+The filing fee gets paid to the court.
 The clerk stamps the originals and copies.

 A petitioner keeps a copy of the documents for their records.